Uterine Fibroids

 - Hysterectomy: Surgical removal of the uterus

-- Embolization: minimally invasive alternative to surgery that blocks blood flow to the fibroids, causing them to shrink
+- Uterine fibroid embolization: minimally invasive alternative to surgery that blocks blood flow to the fibroids, causing them to shrink.
+This outpatient procedure is done in our Interventional Radiology Centers.

-See a full directory of general and specialized urology services provided by New Jersery Urology.
+See a full directory of general and specialized urology services provided by New Jersey Urology.

 Don’t suffer in silence.
 Schedule a consultation and get the care you deserve.